FeatureProbe/feature-probe-docs/docs/how-to/project-and-environment.md

 4. fill in the key (the project's unique identifier, once created, cannot be edited)
 5. Fill in the description
 6. Click the Create button to complete the creation of the project (once the project is created, it cannot be deleted.
 The newly created project will come with an online environment)
-7. Click the environment card under the project to go directly to the list of switches for that environment under the project
+7. Click the environment card under the project to go directly to the list of toggles for that environment under the project

 ### Edit project